JLGarciaFranco/JLGarciaFranco.github.io/index.md

 As part of various projects, I have collaborated in the creation of the following datasets and code repositories:

+#### PyDropsondes

+This python package was designed to analyse dropsonde data taken inside tropical cyclones.
+As part of my MRes at the University of Leeds, I developed this computer project to share the tools required to compute diagnostics of TC dynamics.
+You can find the pages describing the project [here](https://jlgarciafranco.github.io/PyDropsondes/)

 #### The MSTCP dataset